jhapalak/cutt/Documentation/api-reference.rst

 =============

 Like all good command line scripts, ``cutt`` also exposes an API for programmatic access.
-The functions constituting this API are mostly similar to their command line counterparts.
+The functions forming this API are mostly similar to their command line counterparts.
 Slight differences exist, however,  since the command line interface doesn't always make sense as an API, nor is it always as testable.